 Instructors are qualified teachers specializing in language learning and teaching with master or doctor’s degree (Classical Chinese Literature).
 They were higher education teachers from China with experience of teaching Chinese as a heritage language and are currently teaching Mandarin in Halton Catholic School District.
 Instructors have localized early education teaching experience, TCSL (Teaching Chinese as a second language) or ECE( Early Childhood Education) certificates.

-Mission One: Compatibility of cultures: the integration of classical and modern cultures and the oriental and western cultures Mission Two: Solidification of the foundations: We focus on researching and compiling textbooks based on the classical works of literacy.
+Mission Two: Solidification of the foundations: We focus on researching and compiling textbooks based on the classical works of literacy.
 We would learn language, culture and codes of conducts via stories, rhymes and songs.
-Mission Three: Benefiting the community: We aim to build a Mandarin Chinese learning environment for the benefits of our own community.

 We emphasize learning to recognize characters while studying the classical works, learn rules of conducts via stories, explore roots in culture, decipher codes through images and ideas, and integrate culture in actions.
 We will address teaching methods further in essays.